-Arteta Out: 4 reasons Arsenal need to replace manager after PSG defeat
+Arteta out: 4 reasons Arsenal need to replace manager after PSG defeat

 To borrow from Mourinho’s playbook, every trophy is not to be taken lightly, whether it is the Carabao or the Holy Grail.
 The common belief is that the smaller trophies unlock the confidence and hunger needed to win the bigger ones, and winning breeds more winning.

-This is why Erik Ten Hag will call himself a serial winner as he won a trophy in each of his two full seasons at Man Utd.
-The self-acclaimed Special One boasts of winning everywhere he goes.
+This is why Erik Ten Hag will call himself a serial winner as he won a trophy in each of his two full seasons at Manchester United.
+The self-acclaimed Special One also boasts of winning everywhere he goes.

-Manchester United and Chelsea have arguably have a worse season than Arsenal but their fans have a brighter prospect of celebrating a trophy win when the season comes to a close.
+Manchester United and Chelsea have arguably experienced a worse season than Arsenal but their fans have a brighter prospect of celebrating a trophy win when the season comes to a close.

 Before now, Arteta focused only on the league, without considering the psychological benefits of other trophies.
 He fell short and proved that it was a miscalculation of priority.
-He has always put the league over every cup competition even though they come with their unique prestige.
+He has always put the league over cup competitions even though they come with their unique prestige.

 If there were success to show for it then, it would have been justifiable but relegating cup competitions when your team will inevitably lose steam in the league title race appears like an ill-conceived idea.